 Someone in Florida though, who uses the central air conditioner for 10 months out of the year, will regain the higher efficiency cost in just a year or two.

 We have a large and growing list of articles submitted by users just like you.
-Please browse through the last 10 other central air conditioner prices.
+Please browse through the last 10 other central air conditioner prices, located to the right, in the sidebar.